Welcome to

 the CARE Lab

-The Catalyzing Action for Resilient Ecologies (CARE) lab is a social science lab at NYU interested in understanding child development and parenting in context and using science + lived experience to catalyze science-based innovations that improve the contexts of development and promote equity and well-being.
+Welcome to the Catalyzing Action for Resilient Ecologies (CARE) Lab at NYU Steinhardt!
+Directed by Jorge Cuartas, our lab focuses on understanding child development and parenting within various contexts.
+We use science + lived experience to drive innovative, evidence-based solutions that transform developmental systems and contexts and promote equity and well-being.

 Research